thomaspark/snowball/readme.txt

 == Frequently Asked Questions ==

+= What shortcodes are available? =

+Within a Snowball article, you can use the following shortcodes to add dynamic text: [title], [author], [date], [url], [blogname], [blogurl].

+= How can I add custom styles to a block? =

+To apply your own customizations to a block, click the "</>" code button.
+This will open the block with the code view.
+In the CSS panel in the bottom right, scroll down and add your own CSS.
+This CSS will only be applied to this block, not any other blocks in the article.

+= How can I customize all of the blocks in an article at once? =

+Click the "gear" settings button in the top right of the article.
+A "Custom HTML head code" field is available where you can add CSS that's applied to the whole article.
+Be sure to wrap your CSS in style tags.
+You can also use this field to add web fonts and scripts to the article.

+= How can I use Snowball's minimal theme? =

+By default, Snowball articles use the active theme of your WordPress site.
+However, Snowball works best with the minimal, one-column theme that's included in the plugin.
+To activate it, click the "gear" settings button in the top right of the article, check the "Use Snowball theme" option, and save the article.

+= Can I use my own template for Snowball articles? =

+Yes, administrators can create a custom template where they can add their own headers, footers, stylesheets, and scripts.
+For information on how the template should be formatted and where it should be placed, read the doc [Using a Custom Template](https://github.com/thomaspark/snowball/wiki/Using-a-Custom-Template).

+= Can I define my own modules? =

+Yes, administrators can create custom modules, which are a bundle of HTML and JavaScript files.
+For information on how custom modules should be formatted and where they should be placed, read the doc [Creating a Custom Module](https://github.com/thomaspark/snowball/wiki/Creating-a-Custom-Module).

 = Who is behind Snowball? =

 Snowball is developed and maintained by the [openHTML research team](http://openhtml.org) at Drexel University.